 What is the job market for graduates with a Finance degree?

-Moreover, the employment growth of various financial jobs is expected to increase faster than the average of most occupations.
-For instance, personal financial advisors will have a 13% job growth from 2022 to 2032 (BLS, 2023a).
-Meanwhile, financial analysts, investment analysts, and financial risk specialists are all projected to have an eight percent employment change during the same time (BLS, 2023c).
-This highlights the robust demand for skilled finance professionals in the coming years, underlining the promising career prospects for graduates of finance programs.
+Moreover, employment in various financial occupations is projected to grow faster than the average for all U.S. jobs.
+For example, personal financial advisors are expected to see 13% growth, while financial analysts, investment analysts, and financial risk specialists are projected to experience an 8% increase over the same period (U.S. Bureau of Labor Statistics, 2025).
+These projections underscore the strong and continuing demand for skilled finance professionals, highlighting the promising career prospects for graduates of finance programs.

 Is getting a finance degree worth it?